Register for Thursday, August 16, 2018 at 8:30 a.m. to 10:00 a.m.

 - Click and drag to highlight the desired text you’d like to copy and then press Ctrl C (or Cmd C) to copy the desired text.

-- Using Google Docs, paste the copied text by pressing Ctrl V (or Cmd V).
-Select all the text and click the “Clear Formatting” button in the toolbar.
+- If you’re using the Google Chrome browser, paste your copied text into your copy of the standard syllabus template by right-clicking “Paste as plain text” to strip out the formatting.
+If you’re not using Chrome, paste your copied text by pressing Ctrl V (or Cmd V).
+Then, select the text you pasted and click the “Clear Formatting” button in the toolbar.
 (It may also be hidden under the “More” button in the toolbar.)
 Or click on the “Format” menu and click on “Clear formatting”.

 Create a “visual” syllabus